gamgam330/gamgam330.github.io/about.markdown

 ---
 layout: about
 title: about me
-author: Daniel Lim
+author: gamgam330
 permalink: /about
 ---

-Hi!
-My name is Daniel!

-This serves as a place for me to record the things I've done.
+Portfolio for me